-I am a survivor of child abuse, I’m no longer ashamed of that, but I used to be… I recognise that it has made me the strong, driven person I am, and every day I try to do something to inspire other people who have faced adversity in their lives that it is possible to get beyond these experiences and live a life of purpose and happiness.
+I am a survivor of child abuse, I’m no longer ashamed of that, but I used to be… I recognise that it has made me the strong, driven person I am.
+Every day I try to do something to inspire other people who have faced adversity in their lives and show them that it is possible to get beyond these experiences and live a life of purpose and happiness.

 For the woman who asked the question of me..

 Every single day of my life I work on my health and wellbeing, you won’t know that because you don’t actually know me..you see, my abuse left me with a lifelong eating disorder, one I have worked on since I was a teenager.
 At the age of 52 with the help and support of an amazing counsellor I am now binge free but am left with the ravages of a body abused by dieting its whole life.
 My journey continues!